Thinkwise/docs/docs/sf/service_tier.md

 ![](../assets/sf/image320.png)

-Figure 246: Script which is executed by compiling the Java service tier
+*Script which is executed by compiling the Java service tier*

 #### Eclipse